A proxy for

 There are some requirements to be met:

-To include the proxy in the connection between the inverter and the TSUN Cloud, you must adapt the DNS record of logger.talent-monitoring.com within the network that your inverter uses.
+To include the proxy in the connection between the device and the TSUN Cloud, you must adapt the DNS record of logger.talent-monitoring.com within the network that your deivce uses.
 You need a mapping from logger.talent-monitoring.com to the IP address of the host running the Docker engine.

-The new GEN3 PLUS inverters use a different URL.
+The new GEN3 PLUS devices use a different URL.
 Here, iot.talent-monitoring.com must be redirected.

 If you are using a router as local DNS server, the router may have DNS rebind protection that needs to be adjusted.
 For security reasons, DNS rebind protection blocks DNS queries that refer to an IP address on the local network.